Aylesbury priest, Francis McDermott convicted of 18 sex offences against children

-A former priest has been convicted of 18 sex offences against six children in the 1970s.
+A former priest, who preached at an Aylesbury church has been convicted of 18 sex offences against six children in the 1970s.

 Francis McDermott, 75, was a priest in a number of different parishes between 1971 and 1979 where he befriended local families, and then sexually abused the children.